Friedy630/Matrix_Games/Presentation.md

  - first time tinkering with markdown/liascript

 we found out:
- - learning python is easy
+ - learning python is easy, games came together quickly
  - using git is not hard, but unintuitive, especially the merging process
+ - refactoring is necessary
  - markdown is very easy, _very handy!_

 ### Coding Process